Aruba–Curaçao–Bonaire cactus scrub: Climate

 The climate of the ecoregion is Hot semi-arid (Köppen climate classification (BSh)).
 This climate is characteristic of steppes, and in these islands supports a relatively even warm temperature of near 26.7 degrees C year-round.
 The trade winds from the Atlantic are a notable feature of the climate.
 Precipitation averages 350-550 mm/year, with a wet season from October to December.

 Flora and fauna

 Most of the terrain is sparsely vegetated with cactus scrub.
-Common species of cactus are dagger cactus (Stenocereus griseus), Subpilocereus repandus (a Ceroid cactus), Pilosocereus lanuginosus (which is endemic to this ecoregion), melon cactus (Melocactus), and prickly pear (Opuntia).
+Common species of cactus are dagger cactus (Stenocereus griseus), Peruvian apple cactus (Cereus repandus), Pilosocereus lanuginosus (which is endemic to this ecoregion), melon cactus (Melocactus), and prickly pear (Opuntia).
 The columnar cactus can reach heights of 6 meters.
 Aloe vera is an important commercial plant.
 The national tree of Curaçao is the distinctive divi divi tree (Libidibia coriaria), which is often contorted by the trade winds on the coast.
 Interspersed with the cactus are scrub or small trees such as twisted acacia (Vachellia tortuosa).